 - Make sure your Pull Request passes any status checks and WordPress Coding Standards.

-Once the Pull Request is submitted, it's possible an automated code review will be performed by the HM Linter bot.
+Once the Pull Request is submitted, an automated code review will be performed.
 In this case, the Pull Request will be marked as "Changes Requested" and you should fix up any errors to do with formatting for the manual review to continue.

-Upon receiving a new Pull Request, Human Made will perform the manual code review.
+Upon receiving a new Pull Request, Human Made may also perform a manual code review.
 This will result in one of three outcomes:

 - "Changes Requested" - We asked for some things to be changed in the code, they should be rectified before a second review pass.

 - "Commented" - We asked a question of for more information for the Pull Request.
 Get back to us, and we'll be able to continue.